tanvirr007/CustomROM_build_guide_aosp/README.md

 ```

 ***Here if you paste your cpu core number instead of X then you it wil use all of the cores of your server to compile the rom.
-I have a 16-core cpu so, the the command will be like 👇
+I have a 16-core cpu so, the command will be like 👇

 ```bash